Celine Wong Katzman

 Outside the Palace of Heavenly Purity

-EST (Diane Zhou, Son Kit, and myself) curated Outside the Palace of Heavenly Purity featuring Ho Rui An, Jen Liu, Ingrid Zhuang, Zheng Bo, and O Zhang.
-Outside the Palace of Heavenly Purity presents narratives that complicate the prevailing idea of globalization as a force emanating directly from privileged Western centers.
-Engaging with a variety of speculative models, the works explore the dynamics of emergent networks of power within the global landscape and its local permutations.
+Outside the Palace of Heavenly Purity, a group exhibition I co-curated with Diane Zhou and Son Kit, presents narratives that complicate the prevailing idea of globalization as a force emanating directly from privileged Western centers.
+Artworks by Ho Rui An, Jen Liu, Ingrid Zhuang, Zheng Bo, and O Zhang engaged a variety of speculative models to explore emergent networks of Chinese power within the global landscape as well as local permutations.

 The exhibition title refers to the former location of a controversial Starbucks franchise within the Forbidden City.
 First opened in 2000, the cafe closed in 2007 in the wake of an online campaign spearheaded by TV anchor Rui Chenggang, who argued that its presence was a neo-colonial intrusion of Western “coffee culture” into Chinese cultural heritage.

-The exhibition is on view June 7 - August 5 at bitforms gallery in New York.
+The exhibition was on view June 7 - August 5 at bitforms gallery in New York.

 pdf